peacockery-studio/markdown-guillemets/README.md

 ## Installation

-### From Marketplace (Coming Soon)
+### From Marketplace

-Search for "Markdown French Guillemets" in the VS Code Extensions view.
+[Install from VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=PeacockeryStudio.markdown-guillemets) or search for "Markdown French Guillemets" in the VS Code Extensions view.

 ### From VSIX (Local Install)